ruuda/blog/posts/build-system-insights.md

 extra-glyphs: 1234567890
 ---

-A new generation of build systems has been gaining popularity over the past few years, joining the already plentiful collection of build tools.
+A new generation of build systems has been gaining popularity, joining the already plentiful collection of build tools.
 Although these new build systems differ in origin and purpose, there are common themes to them.